-Another significant unitholder of the Company is a client of Alexander Capital, L.P. who began investing in the Company in 2015.
-In July 2016, this significant unitholder participated in the Company's preferred unit financing in the amount of \$500,000.
-In connection with this preferred unit financing, this significant unitholder's \$500,000 investment was converted at \$4.50 per unit, and she received 111,112 preferred units of the Company.
+In July 2016, Ms. Walsh participated in the Company's preferred unit financing in the amount of \$500,000.
+In connection with this preferred unit financing, Ms. Walsh's \$500,000 investment was converted at \$4.50 per unit, and she received 111,112 preferred units of the Company.
 In addition, as described in Note 7 of the Notes to the Consolidated Financial Statements - Preferred Units, all participants who participated in the Company's preferred unit financing had their outstanding common units of the Company immediately convert into an equal number of preferred units of the Company.
-As such, the 666,667 common units of the Company owned by this significant unitholder that were immediately outstanding prior to her participation in the Company's preferred unit financing were converted into 666,667 preferred units of the Company.
-In November 2016, this significant unitholder invested \$500,000 in the Company's Series D Convertible Note financing.
-As of December 31, 2016, this significant unitholder invested an additional \$360,000 in the Company's Series D Convertible Note financing.
-In November 2017, this significant unitholder invested \$6,500,000 in the Company's Series F Convertible Note financing.
-As of December 31, 2017, this significant unitholder invested \$6,500,000 in the Company's Series F Convertible Note financing.
-As of December 31, 2017, this significant stockholder was owed \$7,511,765 of principal under convertible promissory notes issued by the Company and owned 25.2% of the outstanding stock of the Company.
+As such, the 666,667 common units of the Company owned by Ms. Walsh that were immediately outstanding prior to her participation in the Company's preferred unit financing.
+In November 2016, Ms. Walsh invested \$500,000 in the Company's Series D Convertible Note financing.
+As of December 31, 2016, Ms. Walsh was owed \$588,235 of principal under convertible promissory notes issued by the Company and owned 25.1% of the outstanding units of the Company.
+In July 2017, Ms. Walsh invested \$6,500,000 in the Company's Series F Convertible Note financing.
+As of December 31, 2017, Ms. Walsh invested \$6,500,000 in the Company's Series F Convertible Note financing.
+As of December 31, 2017, Ms. Walsh invested \$6,500,000 in the Company's Series F Convertible Note financing.
+As of December 31, 2017, Ms. Walsh was owed \$7,511,765 of principal under convertible promissory notes issued by the Company and owned 25.2% of the outstanding stock of the Company.